peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Enforcement:** API

 **Category:** Invariant
-**Description:** Every Secret MUST have explicit `userId` owner set at creation:
+**Description:** Every Secret MUST have an `OWNED_BY` edge to its creating User set at creation and never changed:
-- Secret created by user → `userId` set to that user
+- Secret created by user → establish `OWNED_BY` edge to that user
-- `userId` immutable after creation
+- Ownership is immutable
-- All Tools referencing this Secret must belong to Conversation(s) owned by same userId
+- All Tools referencing this Secret must belong to Conversations with the same `OWNED_BY` target
 - Cross-user Secret access is prohibited (API returns 404 to non-owner)

 **Rationale:** Multi-tenant isolation; prevents users accessing each other's credentials.